owlbarn/tutorial/book/signal/README.md

 ### Find period of sunspots

-TODO: Build data from a [dataset](http://sidc.oma.be/silso/newdataset) from the Solar Influences Data Center.
-Explain the background of dataset, meaning of Wolfer index, and the dataset itself.
+On the Sun's photosphere, the *sunspots* are what appear as spots darker than the surrounding areas.
+Their number changes according to a certain cycle.
+The Sunspot Index and Long-term Solar Observations (SILS) is a world data center that preserves the data about the sunspot.
+In this example, we will use the data here to find out the sunspot cycle.

+The [datasets](http://sidc.oma.be/silso/newdataset) are all avaliable on the website of SILS.
+Each contains the time and the sunspots number, measured by the "wolfer index".
-The dataset provided are of different granularity.
+The dataset provided here are of different granularity.
 Here we use the yearly data, from 1700 to 2020.
 You can also try the monthly data to get more detailed knowledge.
 First, load the data: